-We expect that holders of pre-Settled Status will be able to be absent from the UK for up to 2 years before they lose their status.
-For Settled Status the permitted absence period is expected to be 5 years.
-However these time periods still need to be approved by the UK parliament.
+Holders of pre-Settled Status will be able to be absent from the UK for up to 2 years before they lose their status.
+For Settled Status the permitted absence period is 5 years.
 If you get pre-Settled Status, you will need to make sure that you are not absent for more than 6 months in each year if you are working towards Settled Status, regardless of the 2 year absence rule.

 The requirements for pre-Settled Status are much more relaxed than the requirements for Permanent Residence under the European rules.
 There are three core criteria that the applicant needs to meet:

-If you have already been continuously resident in the UK for 5 years, and you satisfy the 3 core criteria (see 'What are the requirements for pre-Settled Status?' above), then you will be able to jump straight to Settled Status.
+If you have already been continuously resident in the UK for 5 years, and you satisfy the 3 core criteria (see 2.1 above), then you will be able to jump straight to Settled Status.
 If you obtain pre-Settled Status then you will need to move to Settled Status once you have been in the UK for 5 years.

 This is yet to be properly defined by the UK Government.
 However please see the answer to 'What documents will I need to provide?' below, which covers the documents you will need to provide to prove residency.